David-Byrne/SADD/docs/report/implementation.md

     return shaped_results
 ````

-To calculate the data for the wordcloud, the last 1000 Tweets from each viewpoint are retrieved from the database and split into words.
+To calculate the data for the word clouds, the last 1000 Tweets from each viewpoint are retrieved from the database and split into words.
 The number of occurrences of each word is calculated per viewpoint.
 To generate the scoring, a TF-IDF style approach is used in which the term frequency for a viewpoint is divided by the document frequency.
 The 'document' in this case is made up of all the Tweets from the opposing viewpoint, as well as a corpus of conversations supplied by the NLTK library.
 This allows us to find contrast in the language used by each viewpoint while also reducing the score of words that are commonly used in conversation, as they would likely not give us any insight into the debate.

 ```` python
 def calc_relative_word_freq(words, contrast):